vitorm04/docs.pt-br/docs/framework/ui-automation/ui-automation-control-types-overview.md

 - UI Automation, control types
 - control types, UI Automation ms.assetid: 75159ef8-bd43-4d13-acb7-1f1fe9253160
-ms.openlocfilehash: 3c53d07cc6ebbd5259a4bfb5224c486481167c10
+ms.openlocfilehash: ec2dd3635f09144985df278be1d53ead675d3080
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71042238"
+ms.locfileid: "74442633"
 ---
 # <a name="ui-automation-control-types-overview"></a>Visão Geral dos Tipos de Controle de Automação de Interface do Usuário
 > [!NOTE]
 > Esta documentação destina-se a desenvolvedores do .NET Framework que querem usar as classes da [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] gerenciadas definidas no namespace <xref:System.Windows.Automation>.
-Para obter as informações mais [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]recentes sobre [o, consulte API de automação do Windows: Automação](https://go.microsoft.com/fwlink/?LinkID=156746)da interface do usuário.
+Para obter as informações mais recentes sobre a [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], consulte [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32) (API de Automação do Windows: Automação da Interface do Usuário).

- [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)]os tipos de controle são identificadores bem conhecidos que podem ser usados para indicar que tipo de controle um determinado elemento representa, como uma caixa de combinação ou um botão.
+ [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] control types are well-known identifiers that can be used to indicate what kind of control a particular element represents, such as a combo box or a button.

- Ter um identificador conhecido torna mais fácil para os dispositivos de tecnologia assistencial determinar quais tipos de controles estão disponíveis no [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] e como interagir com os controles.
+ Having a well-known identifier makes it easier for assistive technology devices to determine what types of controls are available in the [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] and how to interact with the controls.

 <a name="UI_Automation_Control_Type_Requisites"></a>
-## <a name="ui-automation-control-type-requisites"></a>Requisitos de tipo de controle de automação da interface do usuário
+## <a name="ui-automation-control-type-requisites"></a>UI Automation Control Type Requisites
- [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)]os tipos de controle fornecem um conjunto de condições que os provedores devem atender.
-Quando essas condições são atendidas, o controle pode usar o nome do tipo de controle específico.
-Cada tipo de controle tem condições para o seguinte:
+ [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] control types provide a set of conditions that providers must meet.
+When these conditions are met, the control can use the specific control type name.
+Each control type has conditions for the following:

-- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]padrões de controle – quais padrões de controle devem ter suporte, quais padrões de controle são opcionais e quais padrões de controle não devem ser suportados pelo controle.
+- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] control patterns—which control patterns must be supported, which control patterns are optional, and which control patterns must not be supported by the control.

-- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]valores de propriedade — quais valores de propriedade têm suporte.
+- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] property values—which property values are supported.

-- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]estrutura de árvore — a [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] estrutura de árvore necessária para o controle.
+- [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] tree structure—the required [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] tree structure for the control.

- Quando um controle atende às condições de um determinado tipo de controle, <xref:System.Windows.Automation.AutomationElement.AutomationElementInformation.ControlType%2A> o valor da propriedade indicará esse tipo de controle.
+ When a control meets the conditions for a particular control type, the <xref:System.Windows.Automation.AutomationElement.AutomationElementInformation.ControlType%2A> property value will indicate that control type.

 <a name="Current_UI_Automation_Control_Types"></a>
-## <a name="current-ui-automation-control-types"></a>Tipos de controle de automação da interface do usuário atuais
+## <a name="current-ui-automation-control-types"></a>Current UI Automation Control Types
- A lista a seguir contém o conjunto atual [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] de tipos de controle:
+ The following list contains the current set of [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] control types:

 - [Suporte de automação de interface do usuário para o tipo de controle de botão](ui-automation-support-for-the-button-control-type.md)